Trish Everett, President – Theater and Film

 I am a PhD student in the mathematics department with a keen interest in all things statistical.
 As a TA, I am devoted to providing the absolute best in education to all UBC students.
 I joined the executive of CUPE 2278 to protect and promote the interests of UBC TAs and markers.
 Our highly skilled and passionate membership deserves all the benefits of a strong executive advocating on its behalf, and I am committed to achieving fair recognition and compensation for the crucial roles that TAs and markers play in higher education at UBC.

-Alex Hemingway, VDLC Delegate and Communications – Political Science
+Alex Hemingway, VDLC Delegate – Political Science

 I’m a third-year PhD student in political science, with a particular interest in the development of more participatory and substantive democracy.
 I first joined the executive in 2012 to help out as TAs fought for a fair contract.

 I’m a fourth-year PhD student in economic geography, with a special focus on the political-economy of post-crisis austerity.
 I hail from the United States – most recently from Portland, Oregon, but my first presidential election was voting for Al Gore in Florida (burn.)
 With a longtime interest in social and economic justice and political activism, I joined the union exec in the fall of 2012 after serving as a departmental representative the year prior.
 My favourite historical union is the Knights of Labor.
 My favourite book on the history of the labor movement is this one, by John Curl.

 I currently serves as a member of the communications committee, and in 2013/2014 as lead editor of CUPE2278’s communique, The Steward.
 I am occasionally less serious than pictured, left, but not when it comes to fighting for a fair contract for UBC TAs.

 Catriona Gold – Geography